hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/README.md

 # Business Analytics

-**Decision-oriented analytical modules built on top of a validated enterprise data warehouse to explain business performance and support action.**
+Decision-oriented analytical modules built on top of a validated enterprise data warehouse to explain business performance and support actionable decision-making.

 ---

 ## Overview

-The Business Analytics layer translates curated warehouse data into **explainable, decision-ready business insights**.
+The Business Analytics layer translates curated warehouse data into explainable, decision-ready business insights.

-Unlike upstream layers that focus on data correctness and structure, this layer is explicitly designed to answer:
+Unlike upstream layers that focus on data correctness, modeling, and metric standardization, this layer is explicitly designed to answer:

-- *Why* key metrics change
+- Why key metrics change
-- *Which* drivers matter most
+- Which drivers matter most
-- *How* insights should inform business decisions
+- How insights should inform business decisions

-All analyses are built on validated models in the `dw` and `marts` schemas and assume that data quality, reconciliation, and consistency have already been enforced upstream.
+All analyses are built on validated models in the dw and marts schemas and assume that data quality, reconciliation, and consistency have already been enforced upstream.

 ---

 ## Architecture Scope

-This layer operates at the top of the analytics stack, assuming all ingestion, modeling, and validation steps have already been completed upstream.
+This layer operates at the top of the analytics stack, assuming all ingestion, modeling, and validation steps have already been completed.

 raw / staging → dw → marts
 ↑
 business analytics

-Each sub-module represents a **self-contained analytical question** implemented with deterministic SQL logic, documented outputs, and validation checks prior to interpretation.
+Each sub-module represents a self-contained analytical question, implemented with deterministic SQL logic, documented outputs, and validation checks prior to interpretation.

 ---

 ## Analysis Modules

 The modules below progress from descriptive performance analysis to diagnostic driver analysis, risk identification, and decision-enabling metric abstraction.

 ---

 ### 01. Revenue Driver Analysis

 **Business Question:**
 What drives revenue growth and decline?

 **Focus:**
 - Revenue decomposition (Orders × AOV)
-- Volume vs. price effects
+- Volume versus price effects
-- Country-level revenue drivers
+- Geographic revenue drivers
-- Customer mix and growth attribution
+- Customer mix attribution
 - Returns impact and sanity validation

 📂 `01_revenue_driver_analysis/`